davidjbradshaw/iframe-resizer/docs/troubleshooting.md

 <i>Please see the notes section under [heightCalculationMethod](#heightcalculationmethod) to understand the limitations of the different options.</i>

+### Failed to execute 'postMessage' on 'DOMWindow'

+This error occurs when the parent window tries to send a message to the iframe before it has loaded.
+IFrameResize makes multiple attempts to talk to the iFrame, so if everything is working then you can safely ignore this error message.

+If you're still having problems, or you really want to not ignore the error, then you can try delaying the call to `iframeResize()` until after the `onLoad` event of the iframe has fired.

+If this does not fix the problem then check `x-Frame-Options` http header on the server that is sending the iframe content, as this can also block calls to `postMessage` if set incorrectly.

 ### ParentIFrame not found errors

 The `parentIFrame` object is created once the iFrame has been initially resized.
 If you wish to use it during page load you will need call it from the onReady.